-This article explains the Producer Contract Review process for producers, which no longer requires Adobe Flash player and is now supported on smartphones & tablets!
+This article explains the Producer Contract Review process for producers which is now also supported on smartphones & tablets!

-Once the request has been received from their agency, producers must complete the following steps to review, sign, and submit the appointment request:
+Once the request has been received from their agency, producers must complete the following steps to review, sign, and submit the contract request:

 - Request Review Email